Orange County Speedway: History

 In 1966, the speedway underwent significant improvement, which is considered the actual launch date of the track.
 It opened as a 0.250 mi dirt oval, but soon was increased to 0.625 mi and remained until 1973.

 In 1973, the track hosted one NASCAR Grand National East Series event.

 In 1983, the speedway underwent more improvements.
 19-degree banking was added in the turns and 16-degree banking in straightaways to assure more safety for drivers and exciting on-car movements for fans.
 At that time, the Orange County Speedway became known as “the fastest 3/8-mile race track in America".

-In 1983, the NASCAR Busch Grand National Series (now Xfinity Series) began running events at the speedway.
+In 1983, the NASCAR Busch Grand National Series (now O'Reilly Auto Parts Series) began running events at the speedway.
 Orange County Speedway was one of the first tracks in the area to have live televised Busch races; the first was the 1990 Roses Stores 200 on June 9, 1990.

 Between 1986 and 1988, the facility hosted 5 NASCAR Whelen Modified Tour races.
 Also, the track hosted 3 NASCAR Southeast Series events between 1993 and 1999.

 ASA National Tour ran 2 events at the speedway, between 1998 and 1999.
 And CARS X-1R Pro Cup Series ran 5 races at Orange County Speedway between 1997 and 2014.

 At the start of 21st century, the track was in bad shape and attendance had been falling.
 Eventually the track was shut down in 2003.
 Then in March 2006, under a new management team, the track reopened.
 Volunteers put in time to rehabilitation of the speedway for the opening day.
 The event was a big success, with a large crowd for the first time in years.